 For more information, visit our Boundary FAQ below or see Board Policy 3141: Non-Resident Students.

 How is boundary exception approval/denial determined?

 Requests for boundary exceptions into a school are considered on a space-available basis within the grade level and/or class.
-If no space is available, students will be placed on a waiting list in the order of the date the request was received.

 How is space availability determined?

 Camas school district will deny boundary exception applications when the average class size per grade at any school reaches two students below the contract limit.
 Contract limits are as follows:

 Space availability for special services is determined by the capacity of the program.
 The Special Services Department, 360-833-5570, can provide more information.

 Are other factors taken into consideration for approval of a boundary exception?